UNDP-UNBL/elsa-documentation/docs/elsa/03_registration.rst

 1. Click the ‘Launch map’ button on the UN Biodiversity Lab website to access the data app.

 .. figure:: images/image002.png
-   :alt: Figure 2.
-UNBL home page
+   :alt: UNBL home page
    :align: center

-   Figure 2.
    UNBL home page

 2. Once this has loaded, select the account icon in the top right-hand corner and choose ‘sign up’.
 Enter your email, name, country, and institution (optional), and set your password to sign up.

 .. figure:: images/image003.png
-   :alt: Figure 3.
-Sign up window
+   :alt: Sign up window
    :align: center

 .. figure:: images/image004.png
-   :alt: Figure 3.
-Sign up window
+   :alt: Sign up window
    :align: center

-   Figure 3.
    Sign up window

 3. You will receive an email within a few minutes.
 Follow the instructions in this email to then follow the email to verify your account.
 4. Once your account is verified, you can log-in using your email address and password each time you access the platform.